-Then you ask "What is still missing from the list?"
+Then you ask, "What is still missing from the list?"
 There will always be a forgotten process.
-I probe until at least two additional processes are put on the board and I ask each person in turn to acknowledge that they are in agreement that the whiteboard represents all the processes.
+I probe until at least two additional processes are put on the board and I ask each person in turn to acknowledge that they agree that the whiteboard represents all the processes.